 Then, after a few months of keeping this up, I realized something.
 I still got a cluster of seizures every few weeks as I did before – always a few days following a stressful situation or feeling of panic.
 But I noticed that they were nothing compared to what I experienced a few months ago.
 If my worst were to be considered 100% – involving hallucinations, repeated deja-vu laced with a sense of impending doom, heart palpitations, chills, intense nausea – followed by a period of depersonalization and derealisation – then they were now ranging from 20-50% in severity.

 All of these symptoms, although still there, were quietened, meaning they were much easier to live with.
 Since the symptoms had decreased gradually, I hadn’t noticed the improvement until I thought back to how I felt a few months before.

 Where I’m at now & Could CBD oil be for you?

-I have since purchased a higher-strength product (again, this one if you’re interested – but not sponsored!)
+I have since purchased a higher-strength product.
 This product is to be taken in the same way – under the tongue – and yet rather than a few drops, a whole pipette-worth of oil is advised.
 This seemed like a lot – a lot of oil to be swallowing – bioactive or not!
 It also smelled much stronger of cannabis, which was quite off-putting at first.